Trading Places: Filming

 Principal photography began on December 13, 1982.
 The budget was estimated to be $15 million.
-Filming took place on location in Philadelphia, Pennsylvania, and New York City.
+Filming took place on location in Philadelphia and New York City.
 Robert Paynter and Malcolm Campbell served, respectively, as the film's cinematographer and editor.

 The script underwent minor changes throughout filming; some improvisation was also encouraged.
 Changes were normally discussed in advance, but on other occasions, ad-libbed dialogue was considered funny enough to keep.
 Examples of ad-libs retained in the film include Valentine comparing Randolph to Randy Jackson of The Jackson 5 and demonstrating his "quart of blood" technique in jail.
 Murphy liked Trading Places' script; he felt it was unlike 48 Hrs., which he said had been saved by director Walter Hill.
 Even so, he changed many of his own lines because he said that a white writer writing for a black person would use stereotypical dialogue like "jive turkey" and "sucker", and he could write his lines to sound authentic.
 Weingrod said the studio objected to Murphy's line, "Who put their Kools out on my Persian rug?"
 They believed it was racist because the Kool cigarette brand was targeted mainly at African Americans; Murphy restored the line.
 Ophelia pretending to be a European exchange student to fool Beeks was also improvised; Curtis used a mix of German attire with a Swedish accent because she could not perform a German accent.

 The first fifteen days of filming were spent in Philadelphia.
 Landis described the weather as freezing.
 While filming the scene where Randolph and Mortimer collect Valentine from jail, Landis was positioned in a towing truck that pulled the Rolls-Royce carrying Ameche, Bellamy and Murphy.
 Landis wore a thick parka to stay warm, and the actors had a space heater in their vehicle; Landis listened to their dialogue via radio.
 Describing the filming of the scene, Landis recalled a jovial discussion between Ameche, Bellamy, and Murphy: Bellamy said that Trading Places was his 99th film; Ameche said it was his 100th.
 Murphy informed Landis that "between the three of us we've made 201 films!"

 Filming locations in Philadelphia included townhouses in Center City that served as the Winthorpe home exterior, and the Philadelphia Mint (now the Community College of Philadelphia) which served as the police station's exterior.
 The exterior and lobby of the Wells Fargo Building serve as the respective exterior and lobby of Duke & Duke.

-The Duke & Duke upstairs offices were filmed inside the upstairs of the Seventh Regiment Armory in New York.
 Murphy's character, pretending to be crippled, is introduced in Rittenhouse Square.
 The nearby Curtis Institute of Music, shown as the exterior of the Heritage Club, is seen adjacent to Rittenhouse Park in the film's opening.
-The interior was filmed at the then-abandoned New York Chamber of Commerce Building.
 Independence Hall is also featured.
 During filming in Philadelphia, Murphy was so popular that a police officer had to be stationed outside of his trailer to control the crowds.